 VPNs are not only safe for businesses, but they're highly encouraged in the current era of online security.
 With cyber criminals targeting small businesses in hopes of gaining access to customer and employee data as well as trade secrets, protecting your company from security breaches is an essential strategy for long-term success.

-However, you can't just ask your employees to get any old VPN.
-You definitely don't want to just send out a memo that says “download whatever VPN you like,” and hope that secures your company's network.
-No, there are specific business plans from reputable VPN providers that can help you ensure the security at your business.
+However, you can’t just ask your employees to get any old VPN.
+You definitely don’t want to just send out a memo that says “download whatever VPN you like,” and hope that secures your company’s network.

 Take note that you'll probably want your IT department to take control of this.
 They'll be able to more effectively manage accounts through admin control panels provided by VPN companies, making your business's online security more of a centralized system than a random shot in the dark.